ENG517/Procedure/wraya/p-typewriter-load-paper.md

  1. Remove the existing paper, if applicable
     - Pull back the paper bail to an open position to release its hold on the paper
     - Pull back the paper release lever
+      - Note: This is a very important step.
+While you may be able to pull the paper out without releasing the lever, over time this will damage the paper release mechanism.
     - Roll the platen knob forward until the existing sheet of paper is fully removed
  2. Insert the new paper
     - Manually feed a new sheet of paper downward behind the platen